bksubhuti/tpr_downloads/iuliu_test/anudipanipatha/manual-import-explanation.md

 <hi rend="paranum">4</hi>
 ```

-In the case of a page not having paragraphs, an entry isn't added to the pargraphs table:
+In the case of a page not having paragraphs, an entry isn't added to the paragraphs table:

 ```
 INSERT INTO paragraphs VALUES('annya_sadda_18',1,4);